 Exercise & Living Conditions

-As we have already covered, the Australian Heeler will need between 60 and 90 minutes of intense exercise every day to keep his mind happy and his body healthy.
+As we have already covered, the Australian Heeler will need between 60 and 90 minutes of intense exercise every day to keep their mind happy and body healthy.
 If you cannot commit to this high level of activity, then you need to consider a different pooch altogether.

 Being an intelligent dog who loves nothing more than a job or a challenge, he will need a variety of exercise activities and brain games.
-If he becomes restless, he will most certainly chew up your furniture, so it would be wise to commit to his exercise needs for everyone’s sanity!
+If he becomes restless, he will most certainly chew up your furniture, so it would be wise to commit to exercising your pup for everyone’s sanity!

-The Australian Heeler, having double working and herding parentage, would do better in a medium to large sized home that can provide him with access to ample outdoor space.
+The Australian Heeler, having double working and herding parentage, would do better in a medium to large-sized home.
+This pup will need access to ample outdoor space.
 Ensure that this space is reinforced, otherwise he might escape and find cattle to herd, but fresh air will please the Australian Heeler like nothing else.

 The Australian Heeler will be suited to a home with young children and other household pets, just as long as he doesn’t display herding tendencies.
 This is heavily influenced by proper socialization and training, but with this he will be an affectionate and gentle dog who wants to please every member of the family.